In a world where phones, tv, and even watches are smart… what happened to our websites? Why don't we have "Smart websites"?

 The Smart web

 Cool, right.
-But… wait a second: This is not the calendar you asked for!.
-Nope.
-It’s true.
-This is an answer to your problem.
+But... wait a second: This is not the calendar you asked for!.
+It's true.
+This site is not showing a "calendar" as you specified, it's showing the answer to your question.

 You Googled for the piece of info that you knew that could lead to your answer.
 The website tho, was smart enough to understand and solve your need and save you some time.